jellow-aac/Jellow-Communicator/CONTRIBUTING.md

 1. Clone repository or Fork the repository then clone to local machine.
 2. Open Android Studio then choose option "Open an existing Android Studio project".
 Give the path to cloned folder and press "OK".
 3. Android studio will download automatically the necessary libraries and dependancies for the project.
-4. Once project successfuly is built, then try running it on any physical device or emulator.
+4. Once project successfully is built, then try running it on any physical device or emulator.

 ## Submitting Code Changes